abyteintime/abit/docs/yarnbox/opcodes.md

   - Certain unknown opcodes are "unknown single-byte opcodes," which mean that they take no operands but their name or functionality hasn't been uncovered yet.
 - Unary operators seem to have a `u8` sentinel that is not used nor checked in any way.
+- `Iterator` is really weird: `UObject::execIterator` is, as far as I can tell, an empty function, which makes zero sense, since `UStruct::SerializeExpr` does some stuff to read an instruction and a 16-byte value.
+But the opcode clearly _does work_, the question is _how????_

 ### Function parameters